When’s your next book out?

 Nope, it’s like the Merry in Merry Christmas, and the Haskell in Eddie Haskell on Leave it to Beaver.

 You can argue with me about my first name all you like (people do), but I really do pronounce it that way.
-So did my mom.
-And my great-aunt, for whom I’m named, and my great-grandmother who named her.
+So does my mom.
+And so did my great-aunt, for whom I’m named, and my great-grandmother who named her.
 Plus my great-great-grandmother, for whom Aunt Merrie was named.
 We are pretty firm on how we pronounce that name in my family.
 It’s a 150-year tradition.
 I won’t get upset if you call me Marie, Morrie, or Mary, but I probably won’t turn around if you shout that from across the room.
 (Though admittedly, I probably won’t hear the Mary/Merrie difference from across the room, unless you are a US Southerner and saying it “May-ree!”
 Which is also not correct.
 And if you are from, oh, anywhere west of the Mississippi and loads of other places besides, you probably can’t hear the difference between Merrie and Mary, so please don’t worry about it.)

 The Haskell part properly comes out like HASK-ull.
 Not has-KELL, but hey, if that helps you spell it right, then you can say it that way.
 I really don’t mind.
 Just don’t spell it Haskill.
 That’s so weird looking to me.
+It’s got “kill” in it.
+Weird.

 This is also my birth name, for the person who anonymously asked on Tumblr at some point.